madvadi/madvadi.github.io/README.md

 *Figure 21: Development of the momentum thickness Reynolds number (* $$Re_{\theta}$$ *) along the streamwise direction (X) for the SA model.*

 The GCI error calculated for the gradients of $$Re_{\theta}$$ from coarse, medium, and fine meshes in Figure 26 using methodlogy in the Error Calculation Methodology section, which is found to be 0.6%, comparing the $$Re_{\theta}$$ at 50% of the plate length.
-The value tabled in the table 2.
+The value tabled in the table xx.

 | Mesh Resolution | $$Re_{\theta}$$ at x = 1.0 m | % Change |